quteharry19/Flack/readme.md

 1. user can delete his/her own messages by pressing the red delete icon near his message - socket connection used for this to delete mesaage from server side.

-2. user can send the private message to any user who had already send atleast one message in any chat by clicking on the username/display namee associated with the message. if that user had become offline a alert messages with user disconnected will be popped.
+2. user can send the private message to any user who had already send atleast one message in any chat by clicking on the username/display name associated with the message.

-3. file upload to the server can be done which will call the http route on server